NeoGranular/lanyon/_posts/2016-10-08-zhan-xian-chapter-163.md

 Regardless of anything, Yang Chen was convinced that there would be no better place for the ritual than where the old tree demon’s main body was.
 But the only people who could be present near his main body while he was going through his tribulation would the ones whom he trusted with his life, otherwise the old tree demon would definitely not agree.

 But the strange thing was that the old tree demon readily agreed to Yang Chen’s request.
-Nobody knew why he had so much confidence in Yang Chen, or if he thought that an initial Foundation stage and an initial JieDan stage cultivators could not be a threat to him.
+Nobody knew why he had so much trust in Yang Chen, or if he thought that an initial Foundation stage and an initial JieDan stage cultivators could not be a threat to him.
 In any case, that old tree demon agreed without any hesitation.

 Within less than a day, the entire Pure Yang Palace became aware of this news.
 Everyone within the range of the MeiQing Mountain was looking forward to it in high spirits.